yaohodalo/Learning-Docs/README.md

 The features that I learnt on AWS:

 #### AWS CLI
 I used aws cli to create a s3 bucket and to sync the data from my computer to aws.
-The aws cli is linux based needs to use linux commands.
+The aws cli is linux based and needs to use linux commands.
 - `aws s3 ls` : to list buckets in the s3
 - `aws s3 mb s3://bucket-name`: to create a new bucket
 - `aws bucket-name ls`: to list files in the bucket